jlynne2004/mock-healthcare-db/README.md

-# Sleep Disorders KPI Dashboard
+# Mock Healthcare Dashboard

-A comprehensive Power BI dashboard for tracking key performance indicators related to sleep disorder diagnostics, created to demonstrate data visualization and healthcare analytics capabilities.
+A comprehensive Power BI dashboard for tracking key performance indicators related to healthcare diagnostics, created to demonstrate data visualization and healthcare analytics capabilities.

 ## Project Overview
-Working for a company that specializes in sleep care studies, I know that sleep disorders are becoming more prevalent.
-This project showcases how data visualization can help healthcare providers track important metrics related to sleep disorder diagnosis and treatment.
+This dashboard was created to explore how data visualization can support healthcare providers in tracking key metrics related to patient diagnostics and treatment outcomes.
+Using a fictional dataset, it simulates a clinic’s ability to monitor trends, assess treatment effectiveness, and make data-informed decisions to improve care delivery.

 ## Repository Contents
 - Python script for data processing and preparation
-- Excel dataset with mock sleep disorder metrics
+- Excel dataset with mock shealthcare metrics
 - Power BI dashboard file with interactive visualizations

 ## Dashboard Screenshots